npapyan/IG-data-viewer/README.md

 # About
-A web application made to display some basic instagram statistics based on uploaded data.
+A web application made to display some basic instagram statistics based on uploaded follower/following data.
+The application parses uploaded html text from instagrams web application and saves the contents to a database.
+Then using the data within the databse, comparisons can be made depending on which dataset is selected.

+### Features:
+1. See who follows you that doesn't follow you back
+2. Swapping datasets can reveal the opposite comparison: Who follows you that you don't follow back.
+3. Selecting both datasets of the same type (follower or following) will reveal history based on the dates.
+This can imply various statistics like who may have changed their name or disabled their account since the first selected dataset's date.

 Back-end is made with Java while Angular is used for the front-end interface.

+# How to upload data

 This application accepts a text upload file with html contents of a list of users